Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Security Architecture of Cellular Networks

-LTE specifies three different pairs of cryptographic algorithms, each pair comprises a confidentiality protection algorithm and an integrity protection algorithm.
-The reason to have multiple algorithm pairs is to give LTE fallback options in case one of the pairs fails during the expected system lifecycle.
-Furthermore, the NAS and AS signaling procedures are specified to negotiate the algorithm pairs.
+LTE specifies three pairs of cryptographic algorithms, each pair comprises a confidentiality protection algorithm and an integrity protection algorithm.
+This redundancy provides fallback options in case a pair fails during the expected system life-cycle.
 Also, the backhaul link is protected by Internet key exchange (IKE) / Internet protocol security (IPsec).
-Generally, the IPsec tunnels are terminated by a dedicated security gateway (SEG), but they may also be terminated at the MME or serving gateway, for the control plane and user plane, respectively.
+Generally, the IPsec tunnels are terminated by a dedicated security gateway (SEG), but they may also be terminated at the MME or serving gateway, for the control and user plane, respectively.

-Note that in LTE, the eNB is considered as a physically exposed entity, with a notable risk of being compromised by an attacker with physical access.
-Therefore, it is designed to have no access to the NAS signaling that is protected end-to-end between UE and MME.
+Since the eNB is considered as a physically exposed entity, with a notable risk of being compromised by an attacker with physical access, it has no access to the NAS signaling.
 However, it has access to the user plane traffic that is decrypted and re-encrypted at the eNB between radio interface and backhaul link.
-To mitigate the threat of unauthorized physical access, 3GPP requires all network elements installed in a ``secure environment''.
-Particularly, the eNB also requires to protect the keys and other important processes.
-Therefore, the unauthorized access is prohibited.
+Also, 3GPP requires all network elements installed in a ``secure environment'', unauthorized access to eNBs is strictly prohibited.
+The eNB is also required to protect the keys and other important processes.